10up/headstartwp/site/documentation/01-Getting Started/headless-config.md

 usePosts({ postType:'book', perPage: 10 });
 ```

-The `single` option is required for properly previewing custom post types when the "single" route is at a different prefix.
-E.g: `/book/da-vince-code` instead of `/da-vice-code`; The framework will use the `single` path to redirect the previewed post to the right path/route.
+The `single` option is required for a number of things that includes:
+- properly previewing custom post types when the "single" route is at a different prefix.
+E.g: `/book/da-vince-code` instead of `/da-vice-code`; In this case, the framework will use the `single` path to redirect the previewed post to the right path/route.
+- Matching post path permalinks with the current URL.
+E.g: when fetching a single custom post type the framework will filter the returned posts to the one that matches the existing URL.
+Therefore, the framework needs to know the single prefix url for custom post types.
+This is required to properly handle parent pages that share the same child slug.
+See [post path mapping](/docs/data-fetching/usepost/#post-path-matching) for more info.

 ## customTaxonomies